language and parsing

 read the Info documentation for the tar tool

+This command opens a copy of The GNU tar Manual in info.
 To read the contents of a file written in Info format, give the name of

 read 'faq.info', an Info file in the current directory